emma-sax4/emmasax4.info/_posts/2020-02-22-the-benefits-of-gratitude.md

 ## Conclusion

 The act of practicing gratitude is all about increasing awareness of the good in the world.
 Over time, regularly practicing gratitude is scientifically proven to rewire our brain to see more positives in the world around us.
 But the effects of gratitude don't just need to come after 21 days.
 When I started regularly practicing gratitude, I started seeing benefits as soon as three days in.
-I was happier, more reflective of my life around me, and was more able to see the good people I surround myself with and able to see how much they care about me.
+I was happier, more reflective of my life, and more able to see the good people I surround myself with and able to see how much they care about me.
 Practicing gratitude won't hide the negative parts in our life... we still have coronovirus, and we haven't made any more money than yesterday.
-But, we'll wake up tomorrow with a little more perspective, remembering there is good in the world, and we are loved ❤️.
+But, we'll wake up tomorrow with a little more perspective, remembering there is good in the world, and remembering we are loved ❤️.

 ## References